 The famous fleet of boats that for the past 130 years has run up and down the world’s most beautiful coastline.
 From Bergen in the south to Kirkenes in the far north, they cover every part in-between.
 In total, there are 34 ports to depart or arrive from.

 Once again these boats are a good option if the weather turns bad and you want to skip a section.
 Some of the boats leave the port towns in the evening and can be used as accommodation allowing you to wake up further down the coast perhaps with better weather.

-During the summer boats arrive every day at each port and some have swimming pools, saunas, and gyms onboard.
+During the summer boats arrive 5 days a week at each port and all have hot pools, saunas, and a gym onboard.

 Cost and bookings:

 If the journey is less than 24 hours you are welcome to book a walk-on ticket with no cabin.
-These usually cost around 50-90 euros depending on the length of the journey.
-It cost 200kr extra to take a bike and at present, this can not be done with the online booking system you must call +47 8100 3030 to book.
+These usually cost around 40-110 euros depending on the length of the journey.
+It costs 200kr extra to take a bike and at present, this can not be done with the online booking system you must call +47 8100 3030 to book.